PROCEDURE FOR CUTTING THE PASSOVER BREAD AT HOME

 SER: Let us pray.
 Peace be with us.

-CEL: Blessed are You, Lord God, king of the universe and giver of light.
-For you have chosen us as a holy people.
+CEL: We honor You, Lord God, sovereign of the universe and giver of light.
+For you have chosen us as holy people.
 Out of mercy, You raised us as a family.
 We are gathered in this house for this Passover meal to remember all the miracles you have done.
 Help us make this a blessing.
 The Almighty Lord forever.

 ALL: Amen.